salmans/codd/README.md

 ## Build

 `codd` is written in [Rust](https://www.rust-lang.org).
-You can use Rust 1.46.0 or newer to build the library.
+You can use Rust 1.46.0 or newer to build the library:
-To build rusty-razor:

 ```
 git clone https://github.com/salmans/codd.git